 Looking back on his winners, Hanagan told Great British Racing: “I’ve had so many good days, so many great winners, I’ve been very lucky throughout my career.
 If some had to stand out, obviously my Classic winner Taghrooda at Epsom, but some races maybe mean more like winning the Ayr Gold Cup on Fonthill Road, which was one of the yard’s favourites and my favourite with lovely owners, those are just as special.

 “I’ve been very lucky, but I think to ride a Classic winner, as a lad from Warrington that hadn’t had much racing background, there’s probably hope for everyone.”

-Britain’s Champion Jockey in 2010 after an epic duel with Richard Hughes (Hughes was 22 winners behind at one stage but cut that to one with three days left; the final winning margin was two winners) and again in 2011, after a similarly epic battle with Silvestre De Sousa, whom he beat by just four winners.
+Hanagan was champion in 2010 after an epic duel with Richard Hughes and retained his crown after a similarly epic battle with Silvestre De Sousa, who he beat by just four winners.

 He became only the third northern jockey in 105 years to win the championship.